Egypt, Barrick Gold sign 4 contracts for gold exploration

-CAIRO, July 27 (Reuters) - Egypt has signed four contracts with Barrick Gold (ABX.TO) for gold exploration in the country's Eastern Desert, the ministry of petroleum and mineral resources said on Tuesday.
+CAIRO (Reuters) - Egypt has signed four contracts with Barrick Gold for gold exploration in the country’s Eastern Desert, the ministry of petroleum and mineral resources said on Tuesday.

 The company, based in Toronto, will search for gold in 19 blocks in the Eastern Desert, with a total investment of $8.8 million, the ministry added in a statement.